vitrukroman/roksa.js/README.md

 # roksa.js

-need some interactivity on your app?
+need some interactivity in your web app?
 Try this cure tiny lib for your customers' fun

+include it anywhere in your html
 ```
 <script src="roksa.js"></script>
 ```